What Are The Fuzzy White Bug (Aphids) On My Plants

 You’ll usually find woolly aphids in large, easy-to-see groups.
 They feed on the bark, branches, twigs, leaves, and buds of trees.
 Sometimes, they can even be found in a mass on the roots.

 Layers of honeydew provide an ideal setting for a black fungus called sooty mold to develop.
-Although sooty mold does not damage plants, it does interfere with photosynthesis and can weaken plants so that they are even more susceptible to pest infestation and disease.
+Although sooty mold does not damage plants, it interferes with photosynthesis and can weaken plants, making them even more susceptible to pest infestation and disease.

 How Can You Get Rid of Woolly Aphids?